 In the fall of 2010 I spent a term at Cambridge University as a Visiting Fellow (at the gorgeous Sidney Sussex College).
 I wrote and conducted and taught and attended classes, and generally had the time of my life.

 I also walked a lot.
 Every day I would stroll through the streets of Cambridge out to Newnham, a 25-30 minute walk each way, following the idyllic banks along The River Cam.
-Here are a few pictures of the river I took with my iPhone whilst on my walks:

 As I walked alongside the river these little melodies began forming in my mind, informed by the sights, the sounds, the history of the land and of the University.
 Day after day I would sing these fragments, not really knowing what they were or what they might become.
 Around this time the cellist Julian Lloyd Webber asked me to write a piece for his 60th birthday concert, and I knew even as he was asking I would use these fragments as the foundation of the new work.

-As the piece was beginning to take form I realized that I was writing a ‘pastoral piece’, undeniably British, with serious echoes of Elgar and Vaughan WIlliams.
+As the piece was beginning to take form I realized that I was writing a ‘pastoral piece’, undeniably British, with serious echoes of Elgar and Vaughan Williams.
 I didn’t care.
 I just tried to follow the thread of the melodic fragments and capture as best I could the quiet and heartbreaking beauty of The River Cam.